wics-uw/website/content/pages/constitution.md

        and evaluate them for a position on the committee for the next term.

-    5. Using the applications and interview feedback, the current committee will ultimately select the composition of the committee for next term.
+    5. Using the applications and interview feedback, the current committee will ultimately select the members of the committee for next term.

 3.  *Returning committee members,* who have served on the committee within the past four terms, can nominate themselves for positions on the next term's